 Australian Journal of Public Administration

 The December issue of the Australian Journal of Public Administration has a special section on Indigenous public administration edited by Catherine Althaus (ANZSOG) and Michelle Patterson, featuring key articles by four outstanding academics: Sana Nakata, Woppaburra Guami Enkil (Angela Leitch), Professor Ian Anderson and Will Sanders.
-This publication will be available from the Library.

 Ms Andrea Mason, Speech at ANZSOG Conference

 PM&C-ANZSOG Conference - Indigenous Affairs and Public Administration - Can’t we do better?

 Commonwealth Machinery of Government in Aboriginal and Torres Strait Islander Affairs

 Aboriginal and Torres Strait Islander people are advised that this website may contain images and voices of deceased people.